ben833/organitza/README.md

 # Local Development

-Copy the `.env.example` file to `.env` and fill in with the appropriate values.
+Copy the `.env.example` file to `.env` and fill in with the appropriate values for Mongo DB URL and JWT Secret.

+To turn off JWT authentication, make JWT_SECRET an empty string.

+You will need to set those same environment variables at your live servers.

 To run: